 - Laptops to use

 - Kids may take home their digital projects

 - Badge of completion

-Programs are 2 hours each week for 10 weeks.
+Programs are 2 hours each week for 8 or 10 weeks.
 We have classes after school (Mondays to Thursdays) and weekends.

 Love Minecraft?
 Check out all our Minecraft programs!

 In Minecraft, Redstone is the equivalent of electricity.
 It is both an energy source and can be used to transmit information, allowing players to power their world and invent unique contraptions and interactive systems.
 We will cover the basics of electricity with real world and game applications.
 Kids can quickly start introducing objects like clocks, locks, hidden doors, traps, elevators, and more into their world.